How do you rate this information /service?

-Nine Computer Courses to choose from in 2012
+Nine Computer Courses to choose from

 Computer courses at our Centres are run by both experienced volunteers and Digital Unite and include topics such as basic word, email, the Internet, poster and leaflet design.
 All abilities are welcome.
 Course contents may vary from Centre to Centre, please contact your nearest Centre for more details.

 Digital Unite, who also organise the national annual Silver Surfers Day, have developed the computer courses based on what Centre customers would like to learn.

 The Digital Unite Courses run once a week for four weeks, with classes lasting an hour and a half.
 The cost is £35 and includes a booklet that gives students a record of what they have learnt.
 Students will receive a certificate at the end of the course.